 Personal development and leisure courses tend to be non-qualification courses, aimed at teaching you new skills, having fun and meeting new people.
 These courses include Arts and Crafts, Languages and Fitness.

-- Students on a means-tested benefit will be entitled to a 40% discount on tuition fees on production of proof of benefit entitlement.
+- Students on a means-tested benefit will be entitled to a 45% discount on tuition fees (for courses starting Autumn 2019) on production of proof of benefit entitlement.
 Means-tested benefits are Jobseeker’s Allowance/ Council Tax Benefit/Housing Benefit/Pension Guarantee Credit/Income Support/Working Tax Credits or Universal Credit (if household income on the award notice is below £25,000) /Employment and Support Allowance (work related activity group/Support Group – income related).
 Please note due to funding restrictions we are only able to accept students aged 19+ on community learning courses.

 - Students over 65 and not on a means tested benefit will be entitled to a 10% discount on tuition fees.